 Reversal of the muscle relaxing effects is routinely done towards the end of anesthesia after clinical assessment or after measurement of muscle activity by TOF measurement, e.g. see special chapter in the Anesthesia Guide on muscle relaxants.
 Muscle relaxants are usually reversed by giving a cholinesterase inhibitor such as neostigmine in combination with an anticholinergic (Atropine/Neostigmine).
 Alternatively, the antidote sugammadex can be used.
 The patient is not extubated until it has been ascertained that adequate muscle strength has returned and muscle relaxation has been reversed, for example that the patient can squeeze the hand with a firm grip or lift the head from the pillow and above all maintain good breathing.
 Insufficient muscle activity can look like shallow jerky breathing which has been described as “a fish on dry land” which is a potentially life-threatening condition.

 When the patient wakes up, the person in question is extubated, ie the endotracheal tube or laryngeal mask is removed and the pharynx is cleansed of mucus.
 This is done in a controlled manner when the patient can breathe satisfactorily and can look up and make eye contact.
 If the patient is worried about irregular breathing, cannot make eye contact or has obvious respiratory irritation (apnea), it may be worthwhile to give a small dose of propofol 20-40 mg to relax the patient and be able to eliminate more anesthetic gases that improve the conditions for extubation.
 Respiratory, the patient should be able to breathe with a maximum of 5 cm PEEP and 35% oxygen in order to be extubated safely.
-After extubation, the patient should be able to cope with their own spontaneous breathing and maintain a free airway even in the supine position.
+After extubation, the patient should be able to cope with their own spontaneous breathing and maintain an open airway even in the supine position.
 Oxygen is usually given on a halter or respirator during the recovery phase.

 After surgery on very fragile patients or after major procedures or in case of respiratory problems, the endotracheal tube is often maintained and the patient is admitted to intensive care or postoperative care, still connected to a ventilator for a later extubation in a more stable condition.
 If you are unsure whether the patient can cope with an extubation, it is better to maintain the tube until a later stage, for example if the patient has become hypothermic, is circulatory unstable or in case of large or ongoing bleeding.
 The transfer of the patient then usually takes place with a so-called transport ventilator in to the recovery room or ICU.

 The awakening is usually handled by staff other than anesthesia staff in a postoperative ward.
-The time at the recovery ward is determined by the nature of the procedure and the patient’s condition.
+The time at the post-operative is determined by the nature of the procedure and the patient’s condition.
 Large surgeries naturally require longer postoperative periods, but this varies from case to case.
 In the postoperative ward, it is important to continue good monitoring of vital functions such as breathing, pulse and blood pressure.
 Postop usually has a large number of patients at the same time and it is important that everyone is well monitored and that any complications are detected in time and remedied quickly.
 Examples of serious complications can be, for example, apnea or respiratory failure, bleeding or a marked drop in blood pressure.
 Recommended times for postoperative monitoring can be found elsewhere in the anesthesia guide.

 In the recovery phase, it is important that the patient wakes up in a reassuring way with adequate pain relief.
-This is given either intravenously or in the form of blockades with local anesthetics.
-Many patients present with an epidural anesthesia (EDA) that has either been started or should be started postoperatively.
+This is given either intravenously or in the form of blockages with local anesthetics.
+Many patients come with an epidural anesthesia (EDA) that has either been started or should be started postoperatively.
 Any antibiotic prophylaxis should be given as well as thrombosis prophylaxis at the right time.
 Any wound drains and ventricular drains must be checked for functioning and uncontrolled bleeding must be detected in time.
 Any X-ray examinations may need to be performed.
 Adjustments of antihypertensive and inotropic agents such as norepinephrine infusion are made continuously.
 Measurement of hourly diuresis is done in relevant cases.
 Nausea may need to be prevented and treated with antiemetics (PONV).
-Blood gases and laboratory parameters may need to be monitored and checked.
+Blood gases and laboratory parameters may need to be monitored and monitored.

 Propofol is a substituted phenol which, when administered intravenously, provides general anesthesia.